KarolinaNPRCZ/DM-Customer/README.md

    In folder target you should find a file named: application-{version}.jar
 ## To build the docker image with Docker Compose:

-   1.Clone the repository:
+   1. Clone the repository:

    ```
    git clone https://github.com/KarolinaNPRCZ/DM-Customer.git
    ```
-   2.Go to the folder with cloned repository
+   2. Go to the folder with cloned repository

-   3.Run the command:
+   3. Run the command:

    ```
    docker-compose build